adamchainz/apig-wsgi/README.rst

 Example
 =======

-An example application with Ansible deployment is provided in the ``example/`` directory in the repository.
+An example Django project with Ansible deployment is provided in the ``example/`` directory in the repository.
 See the ``README.rst`` there for guidance.